riscv/docs-dev-guide/README.md

       elsif (border_width = data[:border_width])
 ```

-At this point changebars require manual entry.
+At this point changebars require manual entry and removal.
+You can find documentation for how to use markup for changebars in the example.pdf.

 An automated process in CI/CD does look possible.

+### Link to JDK

+You can find information on installing the JDK on a MacOS here: https://docs.oracle.com/en/java/javase/15/install/installation-jdk-macos.html#GUID-F575EB4A-70D3-4AB4-A20E-DBE95171AB5F